lowRISC/lowrisc-site/content/docs/untether-v0.2/fpga-demo.md

 #### DRAM self-test

-This example executes a read/write check of the DDR3 RAM.
+This example executes a read/write check of the DDR RAM.
 The check results are constantly printed to UART.

 Following is the result from UART: